Tunisia's political crisis: What role will the military play? | DW | 20.09.2021

 Despite all of the above, trying to predict the role the Tunisian military will play in the country's future is just as difficult as working out whether Kais Saied is Tunisia's next authoritarian leader — or whether he is simply doing the only thing he can to deal with the country's political deadlock and economic crisis.

-As Timothy Hazen, a professor of political science at Elmhurst University in Illinois, points out about the military courts, "from Saied's perspective, if political institutions are perceived as irreparable then it would make sense to use the 'military courts' rather than the 'corruptible' civilian courts in the short term."
+As Timothy Hazen, a professor of political science at Elmhurst University in the US state of Illinois, pointed out about the military courts, "from Saied's perspective, if political institutions are perceived as irreparable then it would make sense to use the 'military courts' rather than the 'corruptible' civilian courts in the short term."

 The military's role is "acceptable and necessary," Abdel-Majid Bettaieb, a retiree in Tunis, told DW.
 Due to "the failure of the political system and the mafia-like parliament, Kais Saied was obliged to seek the army's assistance in order to save the country and its people," Bettaieb said, praising the way the Tunisian military had helped in the pandemic.

-However, Imed Ben Faraj, a private sector employee, thinks the opposite: "The most dangerous thing that the president has done is to intensify the presence of the military in civilian affairs — for example, during this fight against COVID-19.
-Kais Saied's attempt to drag the army into the political battlefield could be a huge danger for our emerging democracy in the future," he concluded.
+However, Imed Ben Faraj, a private sector employee, thinks the opposite.
+"The most dangerous thing that the president has done is to intensify the presence of the military in civilian affairs — for example, during this fight against COVID-19.
+Kais Saied's attempt to drag the army into the political battlefield could be a huge danger for our emerging democracy in the future," he said.

-"Some might find it hypocritical that the Tunisian military violated the constitution this summer with some soldiers supporting Saied's dissolution of parliament," Hazen concluded.
-However, because of the way it is organized, he doesn't think the Tunisian military will be loyal to one politician if the situation deteriorates somehow.
+"Some might find it hypocritical that the Tunisian military violated the constitution this summer with some soldiers supporting Saied's dissolution of parliament," said Hazen.
+However, because of the way it is organized, Hazen doesn't think the military will be loyal to one politician if the situation deteriorates somehow.

 "There is a limit to how far the Tunisian military will go in following Saied," Hazen told DW.
 "If Tunisian protesters take to the street in critical mass, history suggests that the Tunisian military would back down and not cross the line of high levels of sustained violence against civilians."